rickvian/rickvian/README.md

-Trying to do better everyday
+Trying to do better everyday.
 Trying to help you better

 Get to know me more: